MaxPow2718r/Python-Oscilloscope/README.md

 The objective of this project its make a basic python scrip with multiple modules, also this is an opportunity to try markdown (that is the reason tbh).

-I am not quite sure when this is gonna be finish, neither if I'm gonna finish this project like with every other code that I write.
+I am not quite sure when I'm gonna finish this project, neither if I'm gonna finish this project.